data-addict-com/data-addict-com.github.io/_posts/2024-02-23-why-i-dont-trust-trustpilot-reviews-system.md

 Click on `Start scraping`, then wait for the magic to happen !

-## Step 5 : download the datas, and make the dataviz
+## Step 5 : download the data, and make the dataviz

 ![Sitemap xxx then Export data][download]

 Choose the xlsx format, as it handles comas that may be present in your scraped data.
-To make the dataviz, you can duplicate my [Tableau Public dataviz](https://public.tableau.com/app/profile/ramanandray/viz/Trustpilot_17086711974050/Reliablereviewornot){:target="_blank"} and replace the datas with your own.
+To make the dataviz, you can duplicate my [Tableau Public dataviz](https://public.tableau.com/app/profile/ramanandray/viz/Trustpilot_17086711974050/Reliablereviewornot){:target="_blank"} and replace the data with your own.

 # Limits
 ## The more reviews, the more it takes time
-For 189 pages scrapped, it took about 30 minutes to gather the whole datas.
+For 189 pages scrapped, it took about 30 minutes to gather the whole data.
 It's about 4k rows that makes 1Mb excel file.

 ## HTML structures may change
 If Trustpilot pages structures ever change, I/you will have to maintain the whole webscrapper script (but it **still works in february 2024** though).